Skip to content

 ├── multi_tool_agent/ # Your agent's code folder

-│ └── agent.ts # Agent definition lives here
+│ ├── agent.ts # Agent definition lives here

-├── .env # API keys and configuration
+│ └── .env # API keys for this agent

-├── package.json # Node.js project manifest
+├── package.json # SHARED Node.js project manifest

-├── tsconfig.json # TypeScript configuration
+├── tsconfig.json # SHARED TypeScript configuration

 └── dist/ # (Created after build) Compiled JavaScript output

-TypeScript Configuration
+Generated TypeScript Configuration (tsconfig.json)

 {